 OpManager primarily relies on Cisco's IP-SLA for monitoring the WAN and the prerequisite therefore is that the device should be a Cisco router and must have IPSLA agent enabled on it.
-Almost all the routers from Cisco were enabled with IPSLA agent and we support from IOS version 12.3 or later.
+Almost all the routers from Cisco are enabled with IP SLA agent and OpManager supports IOS version 12.3 and above.
 OpManager uses SNMP to query the Cisco routers for the links' performance data.
 IPSLA familiarity is not a prerequisite.
 You just need to tell OpManager which links you want to monitor.
 OpManager provides an intuitive configuration wizard to help you configure all the IPSLA parameters for monitoring the WAN health.

 Steps to set up the WAN Monitor